Safavid imperial harem: Princes

-In the early Safavid period, young princes were placed in the care of a lala (high-ranking Qizilbash chief who acted as a guardian) and eventually given charge of important governorates.
+In the early Safavid era, young princes were placed in the care of a lala (high-ranking Qizilbash chief who acted as a guardian) and eventually given charge of important governorates.

 Although this system had the danger of encouraging regional rebellions against the shah, it gave the princes education and training which prepared them for dynastic succession.

-This policy was changed by Shah Abbas I (1571-1629), who "largely banished" the princes to the harem, where their social interactions were limited to the ladies of the harem and eunuchs.
+This policy was changed by Shah Abbas I (1571–1629), who "largely banished" the princes to the harem, where their social interactions were limited to the ladies of the harem and eunuchs.

 This deprived them of administrative and military training as well as experience of dealing with the aristocracy of the realm, which, together with the princes' indulgent upbringing, made them not only unprepared to carry out royal responsibilities, but often also uninterested in doing so.

 The confinement of royal princes to the harem was an important factor contributing to the decline of the Safavid dynasty.